-2344 8.5.10 Enable Channel response (0x83)
+8.4.10 Enable Channel response (0x83)

-No command-specific reason code is identified for this response (see Table 33).
+No command-specific reason code is identified for this response (see Table 32).

-Table 33 - Enable Channel response packet format
+Table 32 - Enable Channel response packet format

 Bits

 Bytes 3124 2316 1508 0700

 0015 NC-SI Control Packet Header

-1619 Response Code Reason Code
+1619 Respons se Code Reaso n Code

 2023 Checksum

 2445 Pa ad

-8.5.11 Disable Channel command (0x04)
+8.4.11 Disable Channel command (0×0.4)

-The Disable Channel command allows the Management Controller to disable the flow of packets, including Pass-through and AEN, to the Management Controller.
+2341 The Disable Channel command allows the Management Controller to disable the flow of packets, including Pass-through and AEN, to the Management Controller.
+2342 continue to be transmitted through the NC-SI interface until the RX Queues are emptied of those packets.
+2346 2347 The Management Controller should be aware that it may receive a number of packets from the channel before receiving the response to the Disable Channel command.

-A Network Controller implementation is not required to flush pending packets from its RX Queues when a channel becomes disabled.
-If queuing is subsequently disabled for a channel, it is possible that a number of packets from the disabled channel could still be pending in the RX Queues.
-These packets may continue to be transmitted through the NC-SI interface until the RX Queues are emptied of those packets.
-The Management Controller should be aware that it may receive a number of packets from the channel
+2343 A Network Controller implementation is not required to flush pending packets from its RX Queues when a channel becomes disabled.
+If queuing is subsequently disabled for a channel, it is possible that a number 2344 of packets from the disabled channel could still be pending in the RX Queues.
+These packets may 2345 host OS or WoL [Wake-on-LAN]) is active.